FrackingFrick/OOBPGradedExHetaMyllym-ki/README.md

-# OOBPgraded1
+# OOBPgradedExcercise
 The first graded exercise, the dungeon!
 All you need to do is open the dungeon.js file and of course  move it to vsc to play.
 There is one extra room and three extra monsters!
 Have fun playing... ^-^
-ALSO there is some things in the code that I didn't use in the end...
+ALSO there is some things in the code that I didn't use in the end and some issues in the moving logic...

+Second assignment was to do a online shop.
-The second was pain in the arse.
-The cart is not working at all but do check it out: https://frackingfrick.github.io/OOBPGradedExHetaMyllym-ki/littledressshop
+Not quite working but do check it out: https://frackingfrick.github.io/OOBPGradedExHetaMyllym-ki/littledressshop